Lyall-A/Derek/Derekputer/README.md

 * Debian stable
   * Installed via debootstrap
 * Linux
-  * Linux Image and DTB's for Derek OS
+  * Linux Image, Modules and DTB for Derek OS
-* ARM Trusted Firmware
+* Trusted Firmware A
   * Creates the BL31 binary required for U-Boot to compile
 * U-Boot
   * Bootloader for Derekputer